 The base damage you call in Melee is equal to your Strength.
 This is the amount of damage you cause when unarmed with a punch or a kick.
 If you are brandishing an object which you intend to use as a weapon then the item carries bonus damage:

-- +1 damage: the weapon is either sharp, or hard, or heavy, or is long enough to put a bit of force behind your swing.
+- A +1 weapon possesses one of the following properties: is sharp, hard, heavy, or is long enough to apply an additional kick.
+Improvised weapons such as chairs or weighty vases fall into this category.
 Examples include: Small knives, coshes, knuckle-dusters, and most improvised weapons that might be grabbed from your surroundings such as that priceless vase.

-- +3 damage: these tend to be actual, serious weapons for delivering real damage, often large, sharp, and dangerous.
+- A +3 weapon will be large, sharp, dangerous, and will require skill to handle.
 Proper broadswords, fire axes, and other items that clearly mean business come in this category.

-The choice of weapon also influences what will happen to your target when you hit them: a +2 carving knife and a +2 baseball bat may inflict the same damage number, but they will spell different consequences for your victim: A knife will cause bleeding, but a baseball bat may leave your opponent with a broken limb.
-Ask a ref if you’re unsure.
+The choice of weapon may also influence what will happen to your target when you hit them: a +2 carving knife and a +2 baseball bat will inflict the same damage number, but may spell different consequences for your victim.

-A standard pistol will normally cause around 6 weapon damage; depending on the era of the scenario, some guns may cause more or less.
+A standard pistol will normally cause around 6 weapon damage.
 Firearms will be tagged by Refs prior to time in to show the amount of damage they cause.

 Effects of Damage